Petlja/os4_dig_svet_hu/_sources/5_Algoritamski nacin razmisljanja/55_Aritmetika.rst

 **Sgítség**:

-E feladat a matematikai kifejezése a következő:
+Ennek a feladatnak a matematikai kifejezése a következő:

 (138 - 23) - (6 * 4)